What is Hyperledger Blockchain?

-IBM’s Hyperledger Fabric is being widely experimented by enterprises looking to integrate blockchain into their systems.
+IBM’s Hyperledger Fabric is being widely experimented with by enterprises looking to integrate blockchain into their systems.

-It enables a network of networks for organizations to increase their performance while protecting the privacy.
+It enables a network of networks for organizations to increase their performance while protecting their privacy.

 Hyperledger Fabric operates under the philosophy of open governance and open-source, allowing businesses to instill trust, transparency, and reliability in their operations like never before.

 - The Permissioned network feature of Fabric enables organizations to build a decentralized network of private (known) people with exclusive access and privacy protection.